-Research Career Promotion and Continuous Employment Reviews: Criteria for promotion and continuous employment reviews should reflect the general expectations appropriate to each category and rank employed by the department or unit, which should be consistent with the department or units' professional responsibilities policy and must allow for differentiation based on the particular duties and position descriptions of review candidates.
-Position specific criteria will be based on the most important professional responsibilities as described in a faculty member's position description to accommodate a wide range of research activities and expectations.
-Evaluations of research faculty funded by sponsored projects will also reflect the activities that they have been funded to do.
+Research Career Promotion and Continuous Employment Reviews: Criteria for promotion and 7 8 continuous employment reviews should reflect the general expectations appropriate to each category and rank employed by the department or unit, which should be consistent with the 9 department or units' professional responsibilities policy and must allow for differentiation based 10 11 on the particular duties and position descriptions of review candidates.
+Position specific criteria will be based on the most important professional responsibilities as described in a faculty 12 member's position description to accommodate a wide range of research activities and 13 expectations.
+Evaluations of research faculty funded by sponsored projects will also reflect the 14

+- 15 activities that they have been funded to do. - 16 17

-Summer Session Policies:
+18 Summer Session Policies:

-Every unit will have a policy for the appointment, professional responsibilities, course cancelation and compensation for Summer Session work.
-Appropriate programs, like Global Education Oregon (GEO), may also implement summer session appointment policies.
-Programs with summer session policies may also include rules with respect to compensation, appointment, and budgeting.
+20 Every unit will have a policy for the appointment, professional responsibilities, course

+21 cancelation and compensation for Summer Session work.
+Appropriate programs, like Global and budgeting.

+22 Education Oregon (GEO), may also implement summer session appointment policies.
+Programs

+23 with summer session policies may also include rules with respect to compensation, appointment,

-Professional Development Policies:
+27 Professional Development Policies:

 Every unit will have a policy setting forth the procedures and criteria for applying for and/or distributing available professional development funds.
-Policies must (a) provide that both Career and Tenure-Track and Tenured bargaining unit faculty members are eligible to compete for professional development funds and (b) comply with all provisions of the collective bargaining agreement.
-Centers, institutes, or units not embedded in an academic unit and comprised of a majority of funding-contingent faculty members are exempt from the unit-level professional development policy requirements.
+Policies must (a) provide that both Career and Tenure-Track and Tenured bargaining unit faculty members are eligible to compete for professional development funds and (b) comply with all provisions of the collective bargaining majority of funding-contingent faculty members are exempt from the unit-level professional